BRIEF-Kodama Chemical Industry says exercise of options

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says 780 units of its first series options were exercised to 780,000 shares of its common stock from April 1 to April 19
+* Says 740 units of its first series options were exercised to 740,000 shares of its common stock, from May 1 to May 25

 Further company coverage: (Beijing Headline News)